-Name: TA: · · · hoose? cts (see table below), you have the opportunity to study subjects that you particularly enjoy or may help you achieve your long-term goals.
-You need to choose four subje ects: two subjects for Semester 1 and two subjects for Semester 2. therefore, you will only need t h, Indonesian, or acceleration (VCE or VET) you must take this subject in both semesters; wo other subject choices: one for Semester 1 and one for Semester 2.
-Students accessing sian) will also be encouraged to enrol in the CLIL subject (Semester 2) in the Humanities line. and 2).
-In addition, you will no f acceleration, you will need to add this as one of your elective choices (for both Semester 1 eed to download and complete the acceleration form from the College website, fill this out and submission.
+Name: TA: , oose? ts (see table below), you have the opportunity to study subjects that you particularly enjoy or may help you achieve your long-term goals.
+You need to choose four subje cts: two subjects for Semester One and two subjects for Semester Two. you will only need two other su Indonesian, or acceleration (VCE or VET) you must take this subject in both semesters; therefore ubject choices: one for Semester 1 and one for Semester 2.
+Students accessing Languages to be encouraged to enrol in the CLIL subject (Semester 2) in the Humanities line. and 2).
+In addition, you will ne acceleration, you will need to add this as one of your elective choices (for both Semester 1 red to download and complete the acceleration form from the College website, fill this out and submission.
 It is also important that you meet the guidelines for acceleration.
-Are you planning to accel erate into a VCE subject in Year 10?
-Yes No If yes, please complete the e VCE Accelerated Access Application form Are you planning to accel erate into a VET subject in Year 10?
-If yes, please complete the e Vocational Education and Training (VET) Application Form
+Are you planning to accele erate into a VCE subject in Year 10?
+Yes No If yes, please complete the VCE Accelerated Access Application form Are you planning to accele erate into a VET subject in Year 10?
+If yes, please complete the Vocational Education and Training (VET) Application Form